peterwdj/trouva-tech-test/README.md

 ```

-Test coverage is currently 100%.
+Test coverage is currently 100% (verified by [Istanbul](https://istanbul.js.org/)).

 *Linting*
-This project uses ESLint to ensure code is written in a consistent manner.
+This project uses [ESLint](https://eslint.org/) to ensure code is written in a consistent manner.
 ESLint can be run with the following command:
 ```
 npm run linter
 ```

 *Editing the code*
 If you would like to edit the code further and continue working, it is recommended to do so with [Nodemon](https://nodemon.io/), which will automatically restart the server when changes are made, instead of with Node.
 To do so, just run:
 ```
 npm run dev